DevilRep/fifteen-puzzle-ts/README.md

 ## Versions
 There is a few different implementations of the game:
-- 1.* - using inheritance
+- 1.*, branch `inheritance` - using inheritance
+- main - the latest implementation (inheritance for now)

 ## Tests